-If the Head of School or Division Heads or designee determines that suspension is appropriate, a school employee shall make a reasonable effort to contact the pupil's parent or guardian in person or by telephone.
+If the School Administrator or Division Heads or designee determines that suspension is appropriate, a school employee shall make a reasonable effort to contact the pupil's parent or guardian in person or by telephone.
 Whenever a pupil is suspended from school, the parent or guardian shall be notified in writing of the suspension.

-The Head of School or Division Heads or designee shall report the suspension of the pupil, including the cause therefore, to the Superintendent.
+The School Administrator or Division Heads or designee shall report the suspension of the pupil, including the cause therefore, to the Superintendent.

-A parent conference will be scheduled to discuss the matter with the Head of Schools or designee.
+A parent conference will be scheduled to discuss the matter with the School Administrators or designee.
 Whenever practical, the teacher or staff member who witnessed the offense will also be present.
 At this conference, the administration and the parent or guardian will discuss the causes, duration, school policy involved, and any other matters pertinent to the suspension.